-There’s a lot that goes into the psychology of deciding to buy a product than just weighing the price.
-The foundation for our Product Strategy is strongly based around the elements of value featured in the Harvard Business Review.
-The study concludes that companies that made an effort to improve their perceived value in those selected elements had an accelerated growth.
-I’ll try to explain the different component of this model and how it can help you and your team align and focus resources to develop the best product in the market.
+A lot goes into the psychology of deciding to buy a product than just weighing the price.
+The foundation for our Product Strategy is strongly based on the elements of value featured in the Harvard Business Review.
+The study concludes that companies that made an effort to improve their perceived value in those selected elements experienced accelerated growth.
+I’ll try to explain the different components of this model and how it can help you and your team align and focus resources to develop the best product in the market.

-For the longest time, marketers have focused all their efforts only in analysing and managing the price side of the buying process as the only solution to boost profits.
-However, recent studies show that when a customer is evaluating a product to purchase, its perceived value plays one if not the most important role in this process.
+For the longest time, marketers have focused all their efforts only on analyzing and managing the price side of the buying process as the only solution to boost profits.
+However, recent studies show that when a customer evaluates a product to purchase.
+A product’s perceived value plays one, if not the most important role in this process.

-Although it’s hard to pin down value, when done correctly it can be a cornerstone of successful marketing.
-So it’s important to try to understand which elements form the core value of your product in order to improve it and stand out from the competition.
+Although it’s hard to pin down value, it can be a cornerstone of successful marketing when done correctly.
+So it’s important to try to understand which elements shape your product's core value to improve it and stand out from the competition.

 The Elements of Value Pyramid

-To understand Product Value, the Harvard Business Review created something called The Elements of Value.
-In their research, they determined 30 elemental “building blocks” of value that drive the customer’s decision making process.
+To understand Product Value, the Harvard Business Review created The Elements of Value.
+Their research determined 30 elemental “building blocks” of value that drive the customer’s decision-making process.
 They are a range of external and internal needs consumers seek to meet.

-These building blocks are usually represented in a pyramid and fall into four different categories: functional, emotional, life changing, and social impact.
-At the bottom are the values associated with the most common physical needs, but the higher up pyramid you go the more complex and harder to implement the elements became until you reach self-transcendence level.
+These building blocks are usually represented in a pyramid and fall into four different categories: functional, emotional, life-changing, and social impact.
+At the bottom are the values associated with the most common physical needs.
+And the higher up the pyramid you go, the more complex and harder to implement the elements became until you reach the self-transcendence level.

 Functional Product Values: Level 1